How to return to guiding after a break

-Volunteer Laura Cottey shares tips for units that haven't met during the Covid-19 pandemic
+Volunteer Laura Cottey shares tips for units that haven't met for a while

-We want to support you in as many ways as we can so we've gathered all the forms, resources and support that you need in one place.
-We've also put together a step-by-step guide to help get you started.
+Girlguiding wants to support you in as many ways as they can, so they’ve gathered all the forms, resources and support that you need in one place.
+There’s also a step-by-step guide so you know exactly what you need to do.

 Where should you begin?

 Do whatever you feel happy with!
-There is no problem with starting small.
-You could meet fortnightly or monthly initially and move on to weekly meetings when you feel ready.
+There’s no problem with starting small.
+You could meet fortnightly or monthly initially and move onto weekly meetings when you feel ready.

-You might like to offer a blended programme, perhaps with a combination of at-home activities and virtual and outdoor meetings, so that you include lots of different ways of meeting up.
-Hopefully, as the restrictions are relaxed further, you will be in a position to start meeting face-to-face indoors again.
-So here we go:
+We know lots of members will be excited to get back to their regular unit meetings, but if that’s not for you, you might like to offer a blended programme, perhaps with a combination of at-home activities and virtual and outdoor meetings, so that you include lots of different ways of meeting up.

 Return to guiding – step by step

-Get in touch with the other unit leaders, volunteers, parents/carers and girls that were in your unit.
+Get in touch with your unit leadership team, parents and carers, girls that were in your unit and any new enquirers or girls on your waiting list.

-- Have a look at our template letter below to help you invite girls and parents to get involved.
+- Have a look at the template letter below to help you invite girls and parents to get involved.

 - You might like to send parents and girls some ideas from the Adventures at home hub to whet their appetite while you get all the details and information ready for a first meeting.
 There are loads of different activities to keep all age groups happy.

-- Your local commissioner is a great source of support and will be delighted to help you get back up and running again.
+- Your local commissioner is a great source of support and will help you get back up and running again.
 You could also speak to other unit leaders in your area or ask to attend one of their meetings to get some ideas.

 Dear parents and carers [insert first name if sending by post or emailing individually],